-The Bank conducts post-mortem reviews on newly impaired loans to determine the key reason(s) and/or driver(s) leading to the account being classified as impaired, take appropriate remedial actions or measures and establish lessons learned to minimize potential or future credit loss from similar or repeat events.
+The Group and the Bank conducts post-mortem reviews on newly impaired loans to determine the key reason(s) and/or driver(s) leading to the account being classified as impaired, take appropriate remedial actions or measures and establish lessons learned to minimize potential or future credit loss from similar or repeat events.

-In addition, an independent credit review is undertaken by GRM to ensure that credit decision-making is consistent with the Bank's overall credit risk appetite and strategy.
+In addition, an independent credit review is undertaken by GRM to ensure that credit decision-making is consistent with the Group's and the Bank's overall credit risk appetite and strategy.